-December is right around the corner, so it’s a good time to start allocating how much you’re going to be spending on family, friends — and your doormen.
+December is right around the corner, so it’s a good time to allocate how much you will be spending on family, friends — and your doorman.

-Most buildings will send out a holiday card around Thanksgiving wishing you a happy holiday and a happy New Year.
-The card will be signed with all the names of the buildings staff, signaling these are the people it’s appropriate to tip.
-Depending on the size of your building, this will probably have the name of your super, the doormen and doorwomen, bellhops and any handymen.
+Most buildings will send out a holiday card around Thanksgiving, wishing you a happy holiday and a happy New Year.
+The card will be signed with all the building staff’s names, signaling these are the people it’s appropriate to tip.
+Depending on your building’s size, this will probably have the name of your super, the doormen and doorwomen, bellhops, and any handymen.

-You should be prepared to tip anywhere from five to 12 people, again depending on the size of your building.
+Depending on your building’s size, you should be prepared to tip anywhere from five to 12 people.

-While the building staff receives their salary from the buildings funds, which ultimately you pay for as a shareholder, it’s important to remember that tipping is about rewarding service and, to some extent, placing a small guarantee on excellent future service.
-Keep in mind that if your doormen are unionized, they likely only earn about $50,000 a year.
-The staff has also grown accustomed to tips being a part of their annual income and expect it.
+While the building staff receives their salary from the building’s funds, which ultimately you pay for as an owner or shareholder, it’s important to remember that tipping is about rewarding service and, to some extent, placing a small guarantee on an excellent future service.
+If your doormen are unionized, they likely only earn about $50,000 a year.
+The staff has also grown accustomed to tips being a part of their annual income and expects it.